-This is a radical re-working of Songs of the Aristos for two Brass Groups and Electronic Tape, composed almost thirty years ago (mid 1985).
+This is a radical re-working of Songs of the Aristos for two Brass Groups and Electronic Tape, composed in 1985.
 In the present work, the brass groups are replaced by two large wind ensembles, each incorporating an array of largely metallic percussion; two pianos are added, and the computer-generated electronic element is extended to include both pre-recorded passages and live treatments of certain wind instruments as well as the two pianos.

 Fowles wrote; “what I was really trying to do was to define human freedom in an unfree world”.
 He went on to point out that “the dividing line should run through each individual, not between individuals.”
 This was what was of interest to me.
 When I appropriated the term Aristos it suggested, to me, the ‘higher nature’ that we all have within us, the discovery and refinement of which, through ‘moral’ behaviour and various disciplines, is the goal of most religions.
 Reflecting on the apparent oppositions inherent in the seemingly dual nature of human beings started me thinking about the fact that opposites are in essence part of the same whole – widely separated points in a continuum.
 Here also was a link with Heraclitus, one of whose principal ideas was the unity of opposites.
 In acknowledgement of this, my original manuscript score was inscribed with a well-known quotation from Heraclitus “the road up and the road down are the same road”.
 It is important to note that, despite all this, the work is not about, or based on, John Fowles book or on Heraclitus’ philosophy, nor is it intended to represent anything at all.
 Rather, there is a sufficient number of connecting threads to justify the title.